Photo by FocusStocker/Shutterstock

 Photo by Karl Baron/Flickr

-Most people are surprised to find the summit of Japan's highest mountain isn't quite so disconnected from the modern world.
-At the top you can find restaurants, lodging, toilets, vending machines and even free WiFi.
-There's also a post office at the top where you can buy and send postcards from.
+It might surprise you to learn that the top of Japan's highest mountain is pretty up-to-date with modern amenities.
+At the summit, you'll find restaurants, places to stay, toilets, vending machines, and even free WiFi.
+Plus, there's a post office where you can pick up and send postcards from the very top.

 If you're looking for some beautiful resorts with views of the mountain, check out this article Luxury Resorts and Hotels with Views of Mount Fuji to Stay at Near Tokyo.